dan-nagle/h2m/README.txt

 If you would like to install h2m, add an extra argument of the form '-DINSTALL_PATH=[path to desired installation location].

 3.5).
-CMake Without Configuration Files
+How to Run CMake Without Configuration Files
-In the directory including h2m.h, h2m.cpp, and CMakeLists.txt, run the following unpleasant command, referring to the letters specified earlier in step 2.5 which represent the absolute paths to the directories found in that step:
+In the directory including h2m.h, h2m.cpp, and CMakeLists.txt, run the following unpleasant command.
+Refer to the letters specified earlier in step 2.5 which represent the absolute paths to the directories found in that step:
 'cmake . -DLLVM_LIB_PATH=[e] -DLLVM_INCLUDE_PATH=[d]